Ambassadors

 Goose, Peregrine Falcon

 Goose came to us as a second-year juvenile in February of 2017 from another facility in northern Virginia.
 She had been struck by a small airplane at Dulles Airport.
 The strike caused severe injuries to her metacarpals (essentially her fingers) which required amputation of her metacarpals and primary flight feathers of her left wing.
-Her injuries mean that she can never fly again and therefore could not be released back into the wild.
+Her injuries mean that she can not fly and therefore could not be released back into the wild.

 Gryllz, Red-tailed Hawk